EraldyHq/kubee/docs/bin/kube-x-helm-post-renderer.md

 * it contains optionally the jsonnet bundler manifest `jsonnetfile.json`
 * the main file is called `main.jsonnet`
 * the files found at the project root directory with the extension `jsonnet` are executed in multimode, each key of the Json object is a manifest path (ie with the `--multi` flag of Jsonnet)
   * Single mode execution is supported but not recommended.
-It happens when the Jsonnet script contains the term `single` (ie the expected output should be a single json manifest)
+It happens when the Jsonnet script name contains the term `single` (ie the expected output should be a single json manifest)

 The Jsonnet script: